 We are all breathing, walking, living epistles with a story to tell!
 And God wants our lives to reflect His work in us.
 But how should we share our testimony as a part of the gospel message with the sole purpose of drawing others to Christ?

-Here are a few pointers:
+Here are a few tips to get you started.